Ombitasvir, Paritaprevir, Ritonavir, and Dasabuvirpronounced as (om bit' as vir) (par'' I ta' pre vir) (ri toe' na vir) (da sa' bue vir)

 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic (rash, blistering or peeling of the skin) to ombitasvir, paritaprevir, ritonavir, dasabuvir, any other medications, or any of the ingredients in ombitasvir, paritaprevir, and ritonavir with dasabuvir tablets.
+- tell your doctor and pharmacist if you are allergic to ombitasvir, paritaprevir, ritonavir, dasabuvir, any other medications, or any of the ingredients in ombitasvir, paritaprevir, ritonavir, and dasabuvir tablets.
+If you have had a serious or life-threatening reaction to ritonavir (rash, blistering or peeling of the skin), your doctor will probably tell not to take ombitasvir, paritaprevir, ritonavir, and dasabuvir.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you are taking alfuzosin (Uroxatral); carbamazepine (Carbatrol, Epitol, Equetro, Tegretol); cisapride (Propulsid); colchicine (Colcrys, Mitigare, in Col-Probenecid); dronedarone (Multaq); efavirenz (Sustiva, in Atripla); ergot-containing medicines such as dihydroergotamine mesylate (D.H.E.
-45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); ethinyl estradiol oral contraceptives such as certain ('birth control pills'), patches, hormonal vaginal rings, and other ethinyl estradiol products; gemfibrozil (Lopid); lovastatin (Altoprev); lurasidone (Latuda); midazolam (by mouth); phenobarbital; phenytoin (Dilantin, Phenytek); pimozide (Orap); ranolazine (Ranexa); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sildenafil (Revatio) for treatment of pulmonary arterial hypertension; simvastatin (Zocor, in Vytorin); St. John's wort; or triazolam (Halcion).
+- tell your doctor if you are taking alfuzosin (Uroxatral); atorvastatin (Lipitor, in Caduet); carbamazepine (Carbatrol, Epitol, Equetro, Tegretol); cisapride (Propulsid; no longer available in U.S.); dronedarone (Multaq); efavirenz (Sustiva, in Atripla); ergot-containing medicines such as dihydroergotamine mesylate (D.H.E.
+45, Migranal), ergotamine (Ergomar, in Cafergot, in Migergot), and methylergonovine (Methergine); ethinyl estradiol oral contraceptives such as certain tablets ('birth control pills'), patches, hormonal vaginal rings, and other esthinyl estradiol products; everolimus (Afinitor, Zortress); gemfibrozil (Lopid); lovastatin (Altoprev); lurasidone (Latuda); midazolam (by mouth); phenobarbital; phenytoin (Dilantin, Phenytek); pimozide (Orap); ranolazine (Ranexa); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sildenafil (Revatio) for treatment of pulmonary arterial hypertension; simvastatin (Zocor, in Vytorin); sirolimus (Rapamune); St. John's wort; tacrolimus (Astagraf XL, Envarsus XR, Prograf); or triazolam (Halcion).
+Also, tell your doctor if you are taking colchicine (Colcrys, Mitigare) and have liver or kidney disease.
 Your doctor will probably tell you not to take ombitasvir, paritaprevir, ritonavir, and dasabuvir if you are taking one or more of these medications.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: acetaminophen and hydrocodone (Anexsia, Zyfrel); alprazolam (Xanax);angiotensin receptor blockers (ARBs) such as candesartan (Atacand, in Atacand HCT), losartan (Cozaar, in Hyzaar), or valsartan (Diovan, in Diovan HCT, in Exforge); buprenorphine and naloxone (Suboxone, Zubsolv); calcium channel blockers such as amlodipine (Norvasc), diltiazem (Cardizem, Dilacor, Tiazac, others), nifedipine (Adalat, Procardia), or verapamil (Calan, Isoptin, Verelan); carisoprodol (Soma, in Soma Compound); cyclobenzaprine (Amrix, Flexeril); diazepam (Valium, Valrelease); fluticasone (Flonase, Flovent, in Advair); furosemide (Lasix); immunosuppressants such as cyclosporine (Gengraf, Neoral, Sandimmune) or tacrolimus (Astagraf XL, Prograf, Protopic); ketoconazole (Nizoral, Xolegel); medications for irregular heartbeat such as amiodarone (Cordarone, Nexterone, Pacerone), bepridil (no longer available in the U.S.), disopyramide (Norpace), flecainide, lidocaine (Xylocaine), mexiletine, propafenone (Rythmol), or quinidine (in Nuedexta); metformin (Glucophage, in Riomet, others); omeprazole (Prilosec); pravastatin (Pravachol); quetiapine (Seroquel); rilpivirine (Edurant; in Complera, in Odefsey); ritonavir (Norvir, in Kaletra) used in combination with other HIV protease inhibitors such as atazanavir (Reyataz), darunavir (Prezista), and lopinavir (in Kaletra); rosuvastatin (Crestor); salmeterol (Serevent, in Advair); and voriconazole (Vfend).
+Be sure to mention any of the following: alprazolam (Xanax); acetaminophen and hydrocodone (Anexsia, Zyfrel); angiotensin receptor blocker (ARB) such as candesartan (Atacand, in Atacand HCT), losartan (Cozaar, in Hyzaar), and valsartan (Diovan, in Diovan HCT, Exforge); buprenorphine and naloxone (Suboxone, Zubsolv); calcium channel blockers such as amlodipine (Norvasc, in Caduet), diltiazem (Cardizem, Cartia), nifedipine (Adalat, Afeditab), and verapamil (Calan, Verelan); carisoprodol (Soma); cyclobenzaprine (Amrix); cyclosporine (Gengraf, Neoral, Sandimmune); diazepam (Valium); fluticasone (Flonase, Flovent, in Advair); furosemide (Lasix); medications for irregular heartbeat such as amiodarone (Nexterone, Pacerone), bepridil (no longer available in the U.S.), disopyramide (Norpace), flecainide, lidocaine (Xylocaine), mexiletine, propafenone (Rythmol), or quinidine (in Nuedexta); ketoconazole; metformin (Glucophage, Riomet); omeprazole (Prilosec); pravastatin (Pravachol); quetiapine (Seroquel); rilpivirine (Edurant; in Complera, in Odefsey); ritonavir (Norvir, in Kaletra) used in combination with other HIV protease inhibitors such as atazanavir (Reyataz), darunavir (Prezista), and lopinavir (in Kaletra); rosuvastatin (Crestor); salmeterol (Serevent, in Advair); and voriconazole (Vfend).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have any type of liver disease other than hepatitis C. Your doctor may tell you not to take ombitasvir, paritaprevir, and ritonavir with dasabuvir.
+- tell your doctor if you have any type of liver disease other than hepatitis C. Your doctor may tell you not to take ombitasvir, paritaprevir, ritonavir, and dasabuvir.

-- tell your doctor if you have ever had a liver transplant or human immunodeficiency virus (HIV).
+- tell your doctor if you have ever had a liver transplant, anemia (a lower than normal number of red blood cells), or human immunodeficiency virus (HIV).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while taking ombitasvir, paritaprevir, and ritonavir with dasabuvir, call your doctor.
+If you become pregnant while taking ombitasvir, paritaprevir, ritonavir, and dasabuvir, call your doctor.

-- you should know that ombitasvir, paritaprevir, and ritonavir with dasabuvir may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, implants, injections, and intrauterine devices).
-Use another form of birth control while you are taking ombitasvir, paritaprevir, and ritonavir with dasabuvir and for 2 weeks after you stop taking it.
-Talk to your doctor about types of birth control that will work for you during and after your treatment with ombitasvir, paritaprevir, and ritonavir with dasabuvir.
+- you should know that ombitasvir, paritaprevir, ritonavir, and dasabuvir may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, implants, injections, and intrauterine devices).
+Use another form of birth control while you are taking ombitasvir, paritaprevir, ritonavir, and dasabuvir and for 2 weeks after your final dose.
+Talk to your doctor about types of birth control that will work for you during and after your treatment with ombitasvir, paritaprevir, ritonavir, and dasabuvir.

 What special dietary instructions should I follow?